pointfreeco/swift-snapshot-testing/README.md

   - **SceneKit, SpriteKit, and WebKit support.** Most snapshot testing libraries don't support these view subclasses.
   - **`Codable` support**.
 Snapshot encodable data structures into their [JSON](Documentation/Available-Snapshot-Strategies.md#json) and [property list](Documentation/Available-Snapshot-Strategies.md#plist) representations.
   - **Custom diff tool integration**.

+## Plug-ins

+  - [swift-html](https://github.com/pointfreeco/swift-html) is a Swift DSL for type-safe, extensible, and transformable HTML documents and includes an `HtmlSnapshotTesting` module to snapshot test its HTML documents.

+Have you written your own SnapshotTesting plug-in?
+[Add it here](https://github.com/pointfreeco/swift-snapshot-testing/edit/master/README.md) and submit a pull request!

 ## Related Tools